 We all need to live in a safe environment, receive and give attention, feel connected with other human beings, have a sense of control and achievement, have a purpose, etc.

-The most valuable thing we can give to our kids is to teach them the skills to fulfil their emotional needs in a healthy way.
+The most valuable thing we can give to our kids is to teach them the skills to fulfil their Innate Needs in a healthy way

 Self-harm has a typical cyclic pattern.